Hobbit192/Reactor/README.md

 ```math
 T(i, j) = T(i, j) + h \cdot [T_{Fuel \ rod} - T(i, j)],
 ```
 where h is the heat transfer coefficient.
 The value of h is usually experimentally determined, as it is difficult to calculate.
-In this program, it is taken as $5000W/(m^2 \cdot K)$.
-Several simplifications are made in this system: the fuel rods are of a uniform temperature, internal conduction in the fuel rods is ignored, heat transfer is considered to be instantaneous and the value of k is presumed to remain constant.
-It is also assumed
+The real value for a reactor is $5000W/(m^2 \cdot K)$, but it has been adjusted in this simulation for balance.
+Several simplifications are made in this system: the fuel rods are of a uniform temperature, internal conduction in the fuel rods is ignored, heat transfer is considered to be instantaneous and the value of h is presumed to remain constant.

 After this, a **forced cooling** system is implemented to simulate the inflow of fresh liquid.
 The flow rate, $\dot{F}$ is modelled as a fraction between 0 and 1 for how aggressively old fluid is replaced with new fluid: $\dot{F} = 1$ means the entire square's coolant is instantly replaced with new fluid at a temperature of $T_{in}$, and $\dot{F} = 0$ results in no forced replacement.
 This results in the following equation:
 ```math